 4. To book vacations

 Many travelers don’t like the stress of planning, budgeting, and booking their vacations on their own, so they look to travel agencies for assistance.
-Let’s take a look at this Liberty Travel landing page designed to provide prospects with vacation cost quotes:
+Let’s take a look at this Liberty Travel post-click landing page designed to provide prospects with vacation cost quotes:

-First, the company is linked to the homepage.
+First, the company name is linked to the homepage.
 This hyperlink should be removed because right from the start, there is a chance that visitors will leave the page without getting a quote.
 Other exit links include the “Find Us” feature in the top right corner and the entire footer of the page.

 The image gives prospects the idea that Liberty Travel employees are friendly and helpful, likely persuading them to work with the company.
 Plus, the click-to-call phone number is a nice feature, making it quick and easy for prospects to contact the travel agency.

 The form headline, “Find the best deal,” is vague.
 Find the best deal on what and compared to who?
 Also, the form is rather long, which could intimidate prospects and scare them away.
 The “Subscribe to email” checkbox is already checked and is a sneaky way for Liberty to send promotional material to prospects without them actually opting in for that content.
 The “Get a quote” CTA is uninspiring, and the red doesn’t “pop” off the page since red is already used multiple times.

 Adding a few positive customer testimonials may increase prospects’ desire to work with Liberty Travel and lead to better results.
 Something along the lines of “Liberty Travel helped me save 25% on my trip to Mexico!” may convince prospects that Liberty is the travel agency they want to book their next vacation with.

 5. To generate travel report downloads